☘ Origin: South-East Asia and the South Pacific

 It will do best in bright, indirect light, however, it can tolerate lower light situations.
 Just don’t let it sit in direct sunlight.

 Allow your plant to dry 25-50% of the way down.
 Water thoroughly, allowing the water to flow from the drainage hole in the bottom of the pot and into the saucer.
-Be sure to empty the saucer of all water, and never let the plant/roots sit in water it will lead to root rot.
+Be sure to empty the saucer of all water, and never let the plant/roots sit in water as it will lead to root rot.

-This plant enjoys extra humidity, so feel free to mist daily or place a humidifier nearby.
+This plant enjoys extra humidity, so feel free to mist daily using filtered-water or place a humidifier nearby.
 Another option is to place the container on a pebble tray.
 The pebbles keep the plant up out of the water and as the water evaporates, it creates humidity for the plant!

 For best results, use a liquid houseplant fertilizer diluted to half the recommended strength once a month during the spring and summer.